Meta-learning Optimizers for Communication-Efficient Learning: Background

-\paragraph{Local SGD} We consider a distributed training setup with $K$ clients (workers).
-In local SGD~\citep{stich2019local}, at each communication round $t$, on all $K$ clients, local SGD takes $H$ local steps of SGD using a local minibatch of size $B_{loc}$ for each local step $h$.
-A global update is then computed based on the average of local weight deltas.
-That is, the updated weights are computed by using $\Delta_t$ on line 9 of Algorithm~\ref{alg:localsgdlopt}.
+We consider a distributed training setup with $K$ workers.
+In local SGD~\citep{stich2019local}, each communication round $t$ consists of $H$ local SGD steps performed independently on all $K$ workers.
+Each local step $h$ uses a minibatch of size $B_{\text{loc}}$ .
+After completing the local updates, a global update is computed by averaging the local weight deltas and subtracting the average from previous weights, as shown on line 9 of~\cref{alg:localsgdlopt}.

-\paragraph{Ada features} In the learning-to-optimize literature, it is common to augment gradient features with other handcrafted features.
-In particular, given gradients (or in our case $\Delta_t$) it is possible to compute a diverse set of features such as the per-parameter lower-order moments or column-wise and row-wise sums of these moments, as done in Adam and Adafactor respectively \citep{kingma2017adam,shazeer2018adafac}.
-Recent work \citep{metz2022practical} develops a similar set of features for training learned optimizers, but does not give them a specific name.
-Drawing inspiration from their predecessors, we henceforth refer to them as ``Ada features''.
-To compute these features, it is also necessary to track a set of non-learnable variables ($\vu_t$) representing accumulators state of the learned optimizer (Figure~\ref{fig:overview}).
-Details regarding the computation of Ada features and accumulators state are provided in supplement \ref{appendix:loptfeatures}. \looseness-1